- Pipe Marking Color Code Standards

 The standard rule of thumb is to make sure the text is positioned in such a way that it will be immediately visible to people looking at it from the most likely direction.
 Pipes that travel up through the rafters should have the labels positioned so the text is at an angle pointing down toward the ground.
 This way people on the floor can read them, as well as people who are up on a rafter working on the pipes themselves.

 - Near Obstructions - When the pipe has a valve, flange, or other obstruction to visibility, a label should be applied on either side.
-This will help ensure the obstruction does not make it so people in the area can't see the label.

 Perhaps most important is that anyone using pipe markings should also apply common sense.
 If there are certain areas illuminated by lights and others that are dark, putting the labels in the light just makes sense.
 Rather than just slapping a label on every set amount of distance, the team working on this project should take the time to really think about the visibility of the labels and how it will be seen from different areas within the facility.